ISDuBA/ISDuBA/docs/keycloak_config.md

  Software-Engineering: 2024 Intevation GmbH <https://intevation.de>
 -->

-This documents gives a brief overview about the impact of some configurable values within keycloak on the application.
+This documents gives a brief overview about the impact of some configurable values within Keycloak on the application.

 ## Session lengths

-The session lengths can be configured in keycloak under ```admin/master/console/#/isduba/realm-settings/```
+The session lengths can be configured in Keycloak under ```<url_of_keycloak>:/admin/master/console/#/isduba/realm-settings/```

 A user stays logged in while they possess an active access token.